Gian-Joebert-Caparas/Gian-Joebert-Caparas/README.md

 - 👋 Hi, I’m @Gian-Joebert-Caparas
-- 👀 I’m interested in Logical Programming
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning System Programming
+- 🌱 I’m currently learning the Fundamentals of Programming
 - 💞️ I’m looking to collaborate on secret hehe
 - 📫 How to reach me just contact me hahahha
 - 😄 Pronouns: He/Him